BritishBambi/ultimate-game-quiz/README.md

 At the end of development I had issues with the links working on the deployed version of the site.
 To fix this I had to go to my script files and remove the forward slashes before my page links.
 This would work on a local port but required them to be removed for the live version.

 ## Existing Bugs

+At the and of development I was able to identiy and make sure any bugs were fixed.
+If there are any future bugs that are discovered I would return to the project and make sure they are fixed.

 ## Deployment